 Please see the question below.
 Scroll down for the correct answer and video explanation.

 KNAT Practice Test Answer Explanation

-To learn more about the gas exchange, watch our video explanation below:
+To learn more about determining blood pH levels, watch our video explanation below:

 [Source: KNAT Tutor Lesson: Respiratory System]